datacommonsorg/docsite/api/python/property_label.md

 ## Error Returns

-If there are no nodes associated with the property, an empty list is returned:
+If there are no properties associated with the node, an empty list is returned:

 ```python
 >>> datacommons.get_property_labels(['geoId/123123123123123'])